 For quite a while, I felt so intimidated by the technicalities of starting a blog.
 I just didn’t know where to start.
 I’m hoping that the following tutorial will help simplify the process for you.

 Beyond the creative nourishment of blogging, there is also real earning potential.
 And what is better than sharing something that you love and earning money doing it?
+I personally am now able to earn enough money through Make & Do Crew to work on the site full time.
+(And if you’re wondering–yes, I’ve actually replaced the income from the salary of my last job!)

 In order to claim your own little piece of the internet, you need two things.
 One is a domain name (URL) and that is what readers type into their browser when they visit your blog (like MakeAndDoCrew.com).
 Secondly, you need hosting, which is like the container that will hold all pieces of your website and essentially give them a place to live.